Smell gas? Move fast.

 - Prolonged exposure to the same smell can desensitize you to it (called olfactory fatigue).

 - Certain conditions in the soil or pipes can cause the natural gas odor to fade or be stripped out of the gas, so that it is not readily detectable.

 Individuals with a known inability to smell are especially at risk.
-If this is you, don’t take chances: get a natural gas detector and make sure it has the Underwriters Laboratories Standard 2034 (UL) stamp on the box or in the product description.
+If this is you, don’t take chances.
+Get a natural gas detector and carefully follow the manufacturer’s directions for operation, placement and maintenance.

 To assure safe and reliable service, pipelines and gas meters must be accessible.
 If you are planning to do work on your property that will affect the location or accessibility of a gas meter or service line, please call Alliant Energy to arrange for us to evaluate your plans.

 Inspect your gas appliances

-Know what kind of gas piping you have in your home or building
+Know the kind of gas piping you have in your home or building

-If your home or business was built after 1990, or you’ve had work done to your natural gas system, corrugated stainless steel tubing (CSST) may have been installed.
-If lightning strikes a structure containing CSST, there is a risk it can travel along the structure’s natural gas piping system and could cause a leak or, in some cases, a fire.
+If your home or business was built after 1990, or you’ve had work done to the natural gas system, it is likely that corrugated stainless steel tubing (CSST) was installed.
+If lightning strikes a structure containing improperly installed CSST, the lightning will travel along the structure’s natural gas piping and could cause a leak or fire.

 When pouring flammable liquids, allow for vapor expansion and do not fill to the top.
 Store gasoline and other flammable liquids in secured cabinets away from children.
 Explain to children the dangers of flammable liquid products.

 It might not be a simple clog.
 Sewer lines can be damaged when new power lines or natural gas pipes are installed underground.
 Sometimes the two lines can intersect.
 This is called a cross bore.
 The problem can go undetected for years.
 You could be injured trying to clear a clog from a cross bore.
 If a cross bore is discovered: